Cyberlane/Cyber-Lane-Jekyll/_posts/2013-02-12-mistakes-made-in-a-rush.md

 ---
 layout:      post
 title:       Mistakes made in a rush
 category:    blog
 updated:     2013-02-12
 location:    Brighton, England
 tags:        [DAC, MP3, STA013, PIC16F1825, PIC]
+description: Everybody makes mistakes, including me.
+Especially when I am in a rush
 ---

 So unfortunately, I ran out of time to complete this project for my original deadline, began to panic and made some stupid mistakes.
 One of the biggest mistakes I made was to make use of a voltage regulator where I should have been using a level converter...